 - 1. A call can be ended in two fashions. - a.
 Press the Red 'End Call' button on the FLX Dialer during a call. - b.
 Place the Dialer in the charger. ('Handset mode' only) - 2.
-When a call is ended the FLX Dialer will display the phone number and the call duration for 2 seconds. - 3.
-After 2 seconds, the home screen is shown, and the system is ready for calls. - Microphones not in the Charger Base will maintain their mute states (muted / unmuted) when a call is ended, and will start in this state when another call is made. - 5.
-Depending on the setting in the system, the FLX might play a reminder message at the end of a phone call to return dialer, microphones, and speaker back to the Charger Base.
+When a call is ended the home screen is shown again. - Microphones not in the Charger Base will maintain their mute states (muted / unmuted) when a call is ended, and will start in this state when another call is made.